zm1990s/dify-docs/en/development/models-integration/gpustack.md

 Then you can follow the printed instructions to access the GPUStack UI.

-## Deploying Models
+## Deploying LLM

-We will use a large language model as an example:
+Using a LLM hosted on GPUStack as an example:

 1. In GPUStack UI, navigate to the "Models" page and click on "Deploy Model", choose `Hugging Face` from the dropdown.